Energy policy of the United States: Utilities

-Utility rates are typically set to provide a constant 10% – 13% rate of return.
-Operating cost changes are typically passed directly through to consumers.
+In the U.S., utilities are regulated at the federal level by the Federal Energy Regulatory Commission.
+In each state, a public utility commission (PUC) regulates electricity, gas, and other forms of power.

+States began deregulating electricity systems in the 1990s as a way to promote competition and lower costs.
+While transmission lines and distribution services are still provided by local utility companies, wholesale markets were created to enable power plant investments and allow utilities to acquire power for customers.
+Those wholesale markets are operated by regional transmission organizations (RTOs).

+Deregulation led to the creation of independent energy suppliers and allowed customers to choose their electric supplier.

 Energy efficiency

-Opportunities for increased energy are available across the economy, including buildings/appliances, transportation, and manufacturing.
+Opportunities for increased energy efficiency are available across the economy, including buildings/appliances, transportation, and manufacturing.
 Some opportunities require new technology.
-Others require behavior change by individuals or at the community level or above.
+Others require behavioral change by individuals or at the community level or above.

+The U.S. federal government has initiated various energy-efficiency policies, programs and legislation, including the Weatherization Assistance Program (WAP), CAFE standards for vehicle fuel efficiency, and the Energy Star program for promoting efficiency in household appliances.
+American governments, at all levels, have implemented various building standards to improve energy efficiency.

-Building-related energy efficiency innovation takes many forms, including improvements in water heaters; refrigerators and freezers; building control technologies heating, ventilation, and cooling (HVAC); adaptive windows; building codes; and lighting.
+Building-related energy efficiency innovation takes many forms, including improvements in water heaters; refrigerators and freezers; building control technologies for heating, ventilation, and cooling (HVAC); adaptive windows; building codes; and lighting.

-Energy-efficient technologies may allow superior performance (e.g. higher quality lighting, heating and cooling with greater controls, or improved reliability of service through greater ability of utilities to respond to time of peak demand).
+Energy-efficient technologies can enable superior performance.
+For example, this could include higher quality lighting, heating and cooling with greater controls, or improved reliability of service through greater ability of utilities to respond to time of peak demand.

 More efficient vehicles save on fuel purchases, emit fewer pollutants, improve health and save on medical costs.

 Heat engines are only 20% efficient at converting oil into work.
+However, heat pumps are highly efficient, up to 300% in some cases, at moving heat to and from outside air.

 Energy budget, initiatives and incentives

 Most energy policy incentives are financial.
 Examples of these include tax breaks, tax reductions, tax exemptions, rebates, loans and subsidies.

-The Energy Policy Act of 2005, Energy Independence and Security Act of 2007, Emergency Economic Stabilization Act of 2008, and the Inflation Reduction Act all provided such incentives.
+The Energy Policy Act of 2005, the Energy Independence and Security Act of 2007, the Emergency Economic Stabilization Act of 2008, and the Inflation Reduction Act all provided such incentives.